snimu/blog/contents/modded-nanogpt-multi-output/article.md

 I have a new world record for the modded-nanogpt speedrunning medium track (as of yet, inofficial).

-It is achieved by summing the output of layer 11 to the output latents in a learned, weighted sum, which leads to a separation of concerns for early model layers: it enables them to focus only on providing context to the next layer, while not directly impacting the final prediction, because their impact has actively been removed.
+It is achieved by summing the output of layer 11 to the output latents in a learned, weighted sum, which leads to a separation of concerns for early model layers: it enables them to focus only on providing context to the next layer without directly impacting the final prediction, because their impact has actively been removed.

 This article will describe that record, as well as multiple other experiments.
 The record can be viewed at [PR#139](https://github.com/KellerJordan/modded-nanogpt/pull/139).